WeblateOrg/weblate/docs/admin/install/docker.rst

     and want to upgrade to 3.x, first upgrade to the latest 3.0.1-x (at time of writing this it is the ``3.0.1-7``) image, which will do the migration and then continue upgrading to newer versions.

+You might also want to update the ``docker-compose`` repository, though it's not needed in most case.
+Please beware of PostgreSQL version changes in this case as it's not straightforward to upgrade the database, see `GitHub issue <https://github.com/docker-library/postgres/issues/37>`_ for more info.

 .. _docker-environment: